Open Accessibility Menu

 Postpartum Care

 Obstetricians are also responsible for handling new mother’s postpartum care.
 The purpose of postpartum care is to ensure that the mother and child both remain healthy and that the mother is supported in providing proper care to her new baby.
-This can include educational courses for the new mother, lifestyle counseling and regular checkups for the mother and newborn to ensure the newborn is properly developing and the mother is healing from giving birth.
+This can include educational courses for the new mother, lifestyle counseling, and regular checkups for the mother and newborn to ensure the newborn is properly developing and the mother is healing from giving birth.

 Check out our blog, Bump & Beyond!